bluniv/CWC23-Team-of-the-Tournament/README.md

 **Table of Contents**
 1.Overview
-2.Table of Contents
-3.Data Collection
+2.Data Collection
-4.Data Preprocessing
+3.Data Preprocessing
-5.Player Classification
+4.Player Classification
-6.Ranking and Selection Criteria
+5.Ranking and Selection Criteria
-7.Team Formation
+6.Team Formation
-8.Wicketkeeping Batsman
+7.Wicketkeeping Batsman
-9.Team of the Tournament
+8.Team of the Tournament
-10.Visualization
+9.Visualization
-11.Documentation and Reporting
+10.Documentation and Reporting
-12.Validation
+11.Validation

 **1. Overview**
 This project is a data-driven analysis to determine the Team of the Tournament for the Cricket World Cup 2023 (CWC23) held in India.
 The goal was to form a balanced team with specific player roles, including 5 batsmen, 1 allrounder, 5 bowlers, and a wicketkeeping batsman among the top 5 batsmen.